-For more information, please see The International Journal of Zero Balancing and Transformative Touch Aims and Scope page.
+For more information, please see Journal of Transformative Touch Aims and Scope page.

 Who Can Submit?

-Anyone may submit an original article to be considered for publication in The International Journal of Zero Balancing and Transformative Touch provided they own the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
+Anyone may submit an original article to be considered for publication in Journal of Transformative Touch provided they own the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works (an exception in the non-academic world to this might exist if the authors have, as a condition of employment, agreed to transfer copyright to their employer).

 General Submission Rules

 The author may have previously published a submission (in print or electronic versions).
 The author's responsibility is to have written permission from the original publisher to reprint their previously published work.
-If this journal is the first place you publish your work, we require you to reference the IJZBTT in any future sharing of that work.
+If this journal is the first place you publish your work, we require you to reference the JTT in any future sharing of that work.
 Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to The International Journal of Zero Balancing and Transformative Touch, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at The International Journal of Zero Balancing and Transformative Touch.
-If you have concerns about the submission terms for The International Journal of Zero Balancing and Transformative Touch, please contact the editors.
+In addition, by submitting material to Journal of Transformative Touch, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Journal of Transformative Touch.
+If you have concerns about the submission terms for Journal of Transformative Touch, please contact the editors.